By Hannah Onstad

 Microtasks are small units of work that require human decision-making—things like identifying objects in photos, writing short descriptions, translating text from one language to another, and identifying emotion in written text.
 With 500,000 Turkers, as they are known, in 190 countries, some willing to work for as little as $1.38 an hour, they represent a huge informal workforce.

-This blog is written by me, Hannah Onstad, unless specified otherwise.
+Written by Hannah Onstad, unless specified otherwise.
 Occasionally, posts here have been previously published elsewhere, and if so, that is noted at the top.